 Each time someone mentions digital note-taking, most people assume they have to type notes on a laptop, so they immediately dismiss the idea.
 A few years back, in the early 2000s, that was most certainly the case.
 However, in 2020 digital note-taking is much more than that.
 It is an experience every note-taker must try.

 Taking digital notes on the iPad with an Apple Pencil gives you all the benefits of writing notes on paper and much more.
 Digital notes don’t have the limitations that plague paper notes; they have unlocked new ways of learning and recording information.

-Most people prefer typing notes because it is faster.
-You can easily keep up with your professor.
-Many note-taking apps have solved this problem with audio recording.
-You can still handwrite your notes while recording the lecture, then refer back to the recording if you missed anything.
+Most people prefer typing notes because it is faster and you can easily keep up with your professor.
+Many note-taking apps have audio recording for those of us that struggle to keep up.
+You can still handwrite your notes while recording the lecture then refer back to the recording if you missed anything.

 The best note-taking app for audio recording is Notability.
-It syncs your audio to your notes.
-You can use your notes to navigate through the recordings.
-ZoomNotes and Noteshelf also audio record but without syncing.
+It syncs your audio to your notes, so you can use your notes to navigate through the recordings.
+ZoomNotes and Noteshelf also audio record, but without syncing.

 Everyone on your team can work on your project when it’s convenient for them by collaborating on digital notes.
 As a team, you can each contribute information to a document that everyone can see.
-Since the COVID-19 pandemic, working remotely has become a norm.
+During this COVID-19 pandemic working remotely has become a norm.
 Instead of scanning, sending and receiving notes from everyone on your team, why not work one document together?

-Several apps let you do that, but most limit your team to using one device.
-It might not be convenient for everyone.
+Several apps let you do that, but most limit your team to using one device and might not be convenient for everyone.
 OneNote, however, will allow everyone to contribute to notes from any device of their choice.